lucyschrader/Blastochor/README.md

 ## Usage
 Edit the `Config.yml` file to set search and export parameters.

-The main functional setting is `search` or `list`.
-You can either send a search query, which will page through and return all relevant records, or provide the app with a list of IRNs (internal reference numbers, Te Papa's record identifiers), which will be individually queried and returned.
+The main functional setting is `search`, `scroll` or `list`.
+You can either send a search query, which will page through and return all relevant records (limit 50K), scroll through all records (no limit) or provide the app with a list of IRNs (internal reference numbers, Te Papa's record identifiers), which will be individually queried and returned.

 When your config and mapping are ready, run the app with `python Blastochor.py`.